-Acceptable scores are identical across all ACAOM graduate-level degree programs and are consistent with comparable health professions under the Federal Student and Exchange Visitor Program (SEVP).
+Acceptable scores are identical across all ACAHM graduate-level degree programs and are consistent with comparable health professions under the Federal Student and Exchange Visitor Program (SEVP).

-Master of Science in Traditional Chinese Medicine degree program

-Applicants must have completed at least two years of baccalaureate-level education, comprising 60-semester credits (90 quarter credits), at an institution recognized by the U.S. Secretary of Education or the equivalent at a foreign university, in order to qualify for admission to the Master's of Science in Traditional Chinese Medicine degree program at UEWM.
+Master of Science in Traditional Chinese Medicine Degree Program the equivalent at a foreign university, in order to qualify for admission to the Master's of Science in Traditional Chinese Medicine degree program at UEWM.
 Applicants who have a bachelor's degree or higher from a recognized US institution or the equivalent will have met the unit requirements for admissions.
 A medical background is not necessary for admission but is helpful.
-All applicants are encouraged to read the School Performance Fact Sheet and catalog, prior to signing the enrollment agreement.
+Allapplicants are encouraged to read the School Performance Fact Sheet and catalog, prior to signing theenrollment agreement.
 All applicants must have a prior Cumulative Grade Point Average (CGPA) of 2.0 minimum, in order to enroll.
 All documents are required to be in English and submitted within 2 weeks prior to the start of the semester or within 2 weeks of your application, with the exception of the Foreign Official Transcript which should be submitted no later than the end of the first semester.